Frequently Asked Questions

 A: The alarm on your grinder pump station will sound when the wastewater in the tank reaches a certain level.

-- An alarm may occur if a large amount of water goes into the tank and rises above the pump's alarm level, such as emptying a whirlpool tub.
-Once the pump "catches up," the alarm turns off by itself and does not turn on again.
+- An alarm may occur if a large amount of water goes into the tank and rises above the pump's alarm level, such as emptying a large whirlpool bathtub.
+After the pump "catches up," the alarm turns off by itself and does not turn on again.
 We call this a "nuisance alarm."
-Frequent nuisance alarms when using the pump normally may indicate that the pump is having trouble "keeping up" and needs service.
+Frequent nuisance alarms during normal water usage (showers, washing machine, etc) may indicate that the pump is having trouble "keeping up" with pumping and needs service.

-- A nuisance alarm may also occur after a power outage.
-This is normal because the water could be above the pump’s alarm level and the pump needs a few minutes to pump down the tank to a normal level.
+- A nuisance alarm may also occur after a power outage: wastewater may be above the pump’s alarm level and the pump needs a few minutes to pump down the tank to a normal level.
 If the alarm doesn't turn off, call for service.

 - An actual alarm will occur if the pump has stopped working and wastewater in the tank rises above the pump's alarm level.
 Discontinue water use to avoid causing a backup or overflow.
 Never silence the alarm and continue using water if your pump is not working; you will cause a backup or overflow and possibly damage the pump.

-Q: What should I do if the alarm on my grinder pump goes off?
+Q: What should I do if the alarm on my grinder pump goes off or the grinder pump red light stays on?

 A: If the alarm turns off after a few minutes and does not turn on again, the grinder pump should be OK.
 Check regularly to ensure that the grinder pump is operating and the alarm is not on.